 1. Filipinos are skilled workers.

-Many Filipinos who apply for careers in BPO are university graduates, or are presently taking college units.
+Many Filipinos who apply for careers in BPO are university graduates or are presently taking college units.
 English is one of the major languages of the country.
-Filipinos are taught the language, if not from birth, then from grade school onward.
+Pinoys are taught the language, if not from birth, then from grade school onward.

 The Philippines is the world’s third largest English-speaking nation.
 The language is ingrained in the minds of the Filipino people, which makes them exceptional speakers.
 The country’s high youth literacy rate at 97.75% also contributes to their proficiency in communication.